samsuh/2025-learnings/README.md

 11/12 - uplift live sound tonight. went pretty well. a lot busier this week. kept me very active keeping up with sound management.

+11/13 - received delivery on bookcases and the attached desk, finally unpacked all my books. still waiting on the dresser for clothing management. maybe need a chair for the living room desk now, but i don't know what'll fit well. need to clear the rest of the stuff out and figure out how exactly im going to use that space.